RedisLabs/redislabs-docs/content/rc/quick-setup-redis-cloud.md

 selection.
 For more specific information, see [Creating a Subscription]({{< relref "/rc/administration/setup-and-editing/create-subscription.md" >}}).

-Once you have made your selections, click **Continue** to finalize your subscription.
+Once you have made your selections, click **Continue** to review prcing, set payment method and finalize your subscription.

 ![new_sub](/images/rc/new_sub.png?width=600&height=466)

 ## Step 3: Set up a database

+After the subscription has been created, you can set up a database under the subscription.
+To set up a new database:
+1. Open the sidebar and click on 'Databases'.
+1. Select your subscription and expand it.
+1. Click on the '+' icon under the subscription to create a new database.
+'Create Database' page will open.
 1. Give your database a name.
+1. Fill-in the database settings.
+For more information please see [Creating Databases on Redis Cloud Essentials] (https://docs.redislabs.com/staging/Unification-patch-1/rc/administration/setup-and-editing/creating-databases/).
 1. Click the **Activate** button to create your database.

 Note: the Endpoint displayed on this page is very important because it